Heal

 ELIGIBILITY

-Veterans, reservists, and active-duty US military who meet diagnostic criteria of Post-Traumatic Stress Disorder, as diagnosed by a clinical therapist or contracted psychiatric practitioner via the Acadiana Veteran Alliance will be considered for the treatment.
+Veterans, reservists, and active-duty US military who meet diagnostic criteria of Post-Traumatic Stress, as diagnosed by a clinical therapist or contracted psychiatric practitioner via the Acadiana Veteran Alliance will be considered for the treatment.

 Additionally, active substance abuse and/or medical complications that can interfere with treatment would need to be ruled out.